-• The work program attendant to the congestion management system and the review and update of the regional transportation plan is envisioned to operate in four-year cycles related to the State traffic-volume-counting program operated by the Wisconsin Department of Transportation and the federally required four-year review cycle for the regional transportation system plan.
-About every four years, analyses would be conducted to document comparison of actual regional change to forecast change - including population, employment, motor fuel price, vehicle-miles of travel, and transit ridership (some of these factors are monitored annually in the Commission's Annual Report); changes in levels of transportation system performance, such as traffic congestion on the regional arterial street and highway system, particularly as related to the congestion levels envisioned in the long-range transportation system plan; and the implementation status of any management or capacity expansion projects included in the plan to address congestion and other problems.
+- The work program attendant to the congestion management system and the review and update of the regional transportation plan is envisioned to operate in four-year cycles related to the State traffic-volume-counting program operated by the Wisconsin Department of Transportation and the federally required four-year review cycle for the regional transportation system plan.
+About every four years, analyses would be conducted to document comparison of actual regional change to forecast change - including population, employment, motor fuel price, vehicle-miles of travel, and transit ridership (some of these factors are monitored annually in the Commission's Annual Report); changes in levels of transportation system performance, such as traffic congestion on the regional arterial street and highway system, particularly as related to the congestion levels envisioned in the longrange transportation system plan; and the implementation status of any management or capacity expansion projects included in the plan to address congestion and other problems.
 A review of current traffic congestion and plan implementation status was completed in 2010 as part of the review of the regional transportation plan.
-In 2007 and 2008, the Commission worked with WisDOT, FHWA, and FTA to define the system performance measures to be used in this analysis.

-- The Commission developed an overall set of transportation performance measures which will be monitored annually-and reported annually in the Commission's Annual Report-beginning in 2010, and will be compared to historic data if available. - During 2013, the Commission staff will complete work to assess the priority of need for bicycle accommodation on each segment of the surface arterial system. - Provision of support to local units of government in the adoption of the long-range transportation plan.
-Monitoring and documentation of the progress of implementation of the plan. - During 2013, the Commission intends to continue implementing its ongoing process for public participation in the land use and transportation planning and plan implementation work efforts.
+In 2007 and 2008, the Commission worked with WisDOT, FHWA, and FTA to define the system performance measures to be used in this analysis. - The Commission developed an overall set of transportation performance measures which will be monitored annually-and reported annually in the Commission's Annual Report-beginning in 2010, and will be compared to historic data if available. - Provision of support to local units of government in the adoption of the long-range transportation plan.
+Monitoring and documentation of the progress of implementation of the plan. - During 2014, the Commission intends to continue implementing its ongoing process for public participation in the land use and transportation planning and plan implementation work efforts.
 This will involve meetings, surveys, and assessment or information activities of many types of continued broadening citizen participation as the work of securing adoption and implementation of the regional land use and transportation system plans moves forward.
-Specific major work efforts will center around a regional planning conference tentatively focusing on the design year 2035 regional land use and transportation system plans, and/or (an) other conference(s); continuing to provide assistance regarding the town officials' training workshops and certificate program of education in planning and zoning issues, which program was piloted in Waukesha County; the conduct of additional town and village surveys to further assemble an emerging picture of public preference for integration into the planning process; the continued expansion of the land use education program for students, including the development of resource materials and associated teacher training; the augmentation of youth education units on land use and transportation planning; and the coordination of assistance to the Southeastern Area Land and Water Conservation Association and other groups relative to work with the Commission and the UW-Extension on land use, transportation, and related matters pertaining to environmental quality.
+Specific major work efforts will center around county visioning workshops and a regional visioning forum focusing on the design year 2050 regional land use and transportation system plans, continuing to provide assistance regarding the town officials' training workshops and certificate program of education in planning and zoning issues, which program was piloted in Waukesha County; the conduct of additional town and village surveys to further assemble an emerging picture of public preference for integration into the planning process; the continued expansion of the land use education program for students, including the development of resource materials and associated teacher training; the augmentation of youth education units on land use and transportation planning; and the coordination of assistance to the Southeastern Area Land and Water Conservation Association and other groups relative to work with the Commission on land use, transportation, and related matters pertaining to environmental quality.
 The work effort will also include responses to the requests of local officials, students, and other interested citizens; the development and refinement of needed audiovisual materials; and the continued publication and distribution of the "Plan on It!" fact sheet series, as well as brochures, newsletter or magazine articles, white papers, and other public informational materials essential to ensuring that the general public is educated and involved in the planning and programming processes.